 Proper use and care of contact lenses is essential for successful and safe wearing.
 Lapses in care and inappropriate use can result in serious and permanent damage to the eye.
 The following information is intended to educate the wearer for a lifetime of successful contact lens wear.

-- Not all contact lenses can be worn overnight!
+Not all contact lenses can be worn overnight!
 Even with lenses that are FDA approved for overnight wear, the risk of a potentially blinding corneal infection is 10 to 15 times greater than when lenses are removed at night.
 For this reason, we recommend that lenses be removed nightly.
 New cleaning solution should be used daily and contact lens cases should be replaced every 2-3 months.
 Our top recommendation is a daily disposable contact lens that is made for a single day use only because it has been shown to have the lowest rate of corneal infections among wearers.
 You also do not have to deal with cleaning solutions and cases.

 Always have back-up glasses in case you are unable to wear your contact lenses.
 Always have a spare set of contact lenses on hand in case one is torn or lost.
-We will work with you to provide replacement lenses as quickly as possible, but cannot keep every prescription lens in stock in our office.
-Do not assume that your lens prescription will be immediately available!
-This is particularly true for colored, toric, and vial contact lenses.

-- Any of the following may occur when wearing contact lenses: irritation, foreign body sensation or pain, excessive tearing, redness, unusual eye secretions, decreased vision or sensitivity to light.
-If any of these occur, remove the lens and inspect it.
-If it is damaged, discard the lens.
-If the lens is not damaged, clean it and reinsert the lens.
+Any of the following may occur when wearing contact lenses: irritation, foreign body sensation or pain, excessive tearing, redness, unusual eye secretions, decreased vision or sensitivity to light.
+If any of these occur, remove the lens.
 If the symptoms do not resolve promptly upon removal of the lens or upon reinsertion, contact our office.
-A serious injury or infection may be present which can progress rapidly to permanent loss of vision.
-Keep a spare case and solution with you so that you can store the lenses if you need to remove them.

-- Wearing contact lenses in the shower or in a swimming pool increases the likelihood of loss of the lenses.
-Goggles may help to prevent lens loss if they are watertight.
-Contact lenses should not be worn in tanning beds.
+Wearing contact lenses in the shower or in a swimming pool increases the likelihood of loss of the lenses and infection.

-- You must be seen by your eye doctor at least yearly to verify your contact lens prescription, the fit of the lenses and the health of your eyes.
+You must be seen by your eye doctor yearly to verify your contact lens prescription, the fit of the lenses and the health of your eyes.
 Contact lens prescriptions expire one year from the completion of your fitting.
-At your request, we will send you a reminder by mail so that you can schedule your examination at the appropriate time.